Truth Be Told: An Evening of Storytelling in the Village

-Leave a story on our voicemail line at (503) 765-7146 by Friday, October 17th at 5pm.
+Leave a story on our voicemail line at (503) 765-7146 by Friday, April 10 at 5pm.
 Please clearly state your name, phone number, and email address before you begin telling your story.
-You can leave up to two three-minute voicemails—Don’t worry about getting through the whole story but do give us a sense of a beginning, middle, and end.
-Feel free to leave less than six minutes of material: the curators are looking most of all for people who can sell a story and hook us.
+You can leave up to two three-minute voicemails—don’t worry about getting through the whole story but do give us a sense of a beginning, middle, and end.

 Glory.
 Exposure.
 Fame.
 Fresh insight into the self.
 A captive audience.
 Applause.

 - Practice!
 Know the details that matter most in your story and the details that don’t.
 Practice using a timer so that you can end your sentence before our voicemail cuts you off at three minutes.

 - Have a beginning, middle, and end.
 Know what they are and know how much time you have left in order to get to each.

 - Tell the story from your point of view—not your mother’s or your cat’s.
 We want to hear your story, the one that you know best.